Agent Settings

 - "Update your description to 'Handles daily email triage and reporting'"

-This chat-first approach means you rarely need to navigate to settings pages — your agent is its own settings panel.
+This chat-first approach means you rarely need to visit the Settings page — your agent is its own settings panel.

 Tips & Best Practices